Engoo Blog Travel & Fun

 Dawn dating

-A man and woman enjoying a date early in the morning
+A man and woman smiling at one another with a nature scene in the background

 Dawn is the time of day when the sun begins to rise.
 When most people think of dates, they usually think about activities in the evening, such as dinner, late movies or perhaps cocktails at a bar.